sara-nl/iRODS-UIs/Install-Metalnx.md

 host	all 	all 	::1/128				md5
 ```

-It could be that this is already done correctly during the iRODS installation.
+Again, it could be that this is already done correctly during the iRODS installation.

 #### MySQL installation